 d.
 Sign On from the Control Menu in Chrome

 e.
-If you weren’t asked and it still isn’t installed, go https://chrome.google.com/webstore/launcher
+If you weren’t asked and it still isn’t installed, go http://chrome.google.com/webstore/launcher

 f.
-If App Launcher isn’t an option from there, then go to StartAll Programs Google Chrome
+If App Launcher isn’t an option from there, then go to StartAll Programs Google Chrome

 g.
 Right click App Launcher from there and select pin to taskbar

 h.
-If you still aren’t able to find it go to https://chrome.google.com/webstore/launcher
+If you still aren’t able to find it go to http://chrome.google.com/webstore/launcher

 i.
 It should install and allow you to pin it to the taskbar